electrode-io/react-native-electrode-bridge/README.md

 This project is essentially a react native library, consisting of a JavaScript module and an associated Android Native Module (iOS implementation TBD).

 It is built on top of the react native built-in bridging constructs (to communicate between the react native JS side and Native side) and offers a clean bi-directional communication API, exposing methods to send events and/or requests from/to any side of the bridge (JS/Native).
 It offers more options and flexibility to communicate between the JS/Native side that is offered out of the box by react native.
 Ultimately it can help with integrating react native applications into existing native code bases.
-It might be used as the basic building block of react native mini apps and native modules.
+It might be used as one of the basic building block of react native mini apps and native modules.

 Here is a non-exhaustive list of a few reasons to use this library as the low level communication bridge instead of the built-in react native constructs :

 - Isolates the host application from react native library types and specifics (vanilla Java/Android implementation)
-- Shields bridge based native modules / apps from any react native breaking underlying changes (in such a case, only the bridge implementation will have to be updated)
 - Messages can be sent either to the other side of the bridge or on the same side (or both)
 - Request timeout supported
 - Offer a way to send requests from Native to JS side